Azure/azure-cosmos-dotnet-v3/docs/SdkDesign.md

 Once a RequestMessage reaches the [TransportHandler](../Microsoft.Azure.Cosmos/src/Handler/TransportHandler.cs) it will be sent through either the [GatewayStoreModel](../Microsoft.Azure.Cosmos/src/GatewayStoreModel.cs) for HTTP requests and Gateway mode clients or through the ServerStoreModel for clients configured with Direct mode.

-Even on clients configured on Direct mode, there can be [HTTP requests that get routed to Gateway](https://docs.microsoft.com/azure/cosmos-db/sql/sql-sdk-connection-modes#direct-mode).
-The `ConnectionMode` defined in the `CosmosClientOptions` affect data-plane operations (operations related to Items, like CRUD or query over existing Items in a Container) but metadata/control-plane operations (that appear as [MetadataRequests](https://docs.microsoft.com/azure/cosmos-db/monitor-cosmos-db-reference#request-metrics) on Azure Monitor) are sent through HTTP to Gateway.
+Even on clients configured on Direct mode, there can be [HTTP requests that get routed to the Gateway](https://docs.microsoft.com/azure/cosmos-db/sql/sql-sdk-connection-modes#direct-mode).
+The `ConnectionMode` defined in the `CosmosClientOptions` affects data-plane operations (operations related to Items, like CRUD or query over existing Items in a Container) but metadata/control-plane operations (that appear as [MetadataRequests](https://docs.microsoft.com/azure/cosmos-db/monitor-cosmos-db-reference#request-metrics) on Azure Monitor) are sent through HTTP to the Gateway.

 The ServerStoreModel contains the Direct connectivity stack, which takes care of discovering, for each operation, which is the [physical partition](https://docs.microsoft.com/azure/cosmos-db/partitioning-overview#physical-partitions) to route to and which replica/s should be contacted.
 The Direct connectivity stack includes a [retry layer](#direct-mode-retry-layer), a [consistency component](#consistency-direct-mode) and the TCP protocol implementation.